andredms/jekyll-now/_posts/2021-07-09-ios-forensics.md

 I've been wanting to get some hands-on experience with computer forensics and create a habit out of exploring new data acquisition techniques on devices.
 This is my first experience in doing so on an old iPhone 7 I performed a factory reset on.
 There are many different ways to acquire data from a seized device, however this guide will focus on the most common way - [jailbreaking](https://www.kaspersky.com/resource-center/definitions/what-is-jailbreaking).

 Jailbreaking essentially replaces the firmware partition with a hacked version that allows for the installation of tools not normally available (such as OpenSSH).
-This walkthrough will be done on a macOS device using Big Sur.
+This walkthrough will be done on a macOS device running Big Sur.

 # Requirements
 **Equipment & Software:**